zucisystems/pageassetsize/README.md

 	</dependency>

 * **HarLib:**
-	HarLib is an open source Java library for the HTTP Archive Specification (HAR) Read/write HAR files from Java
+	HarLib is an open source Java library for the HTTP Archive Specification (HAR).
+	Read/write HAR files from Java.
 	HarLib relies on Jackson for the parsing.

 	<dependency>